-The NSSG and WiN UK came together for a meeting of the Nuclear Sector Gender Roadmap delivery group this week.
+The NSSG and WiN UK came together for a meeting of the Nuclear Sector Gender Roadmap delivery group in February.

-There has been overwhelming support for the Roadmap since its launch.
+There has been overwhelming support for the Roadmap since its launch in December 2019.
 We now have 100s of individuals and companies who have signed up to the Gender Commitment, pledging their support to the Nuclear Sector Deal target of a 40% female workforce in nuclear by 2030.

 Signatories include Nadhim Zahawi, Parliamentary Under-Secretary of State at the Department for Business, Energy and Industrial Strategy, who shared a really inspiring video of his signing the commitment at the annual Women in Nuclear UK conference on 29th January 2020.

 The delivery group will now develop the Roadmap into a clear delivery plan with action owners and milestones, alongside a means for tracking and measuring progress against it.

 This first successful meeting included some great discussion and debate on how best to take the Roadmap forward.
 It culminated in the following key decisions and actions being taken to start to drive delivery:

 Roadmap delivery to form key part of WiN UK Strategy